The photos people remember the most have a lot to do with our psychology and our inner desires to connect with one another.

 Memorable vs Forgettable Photos

-They discovered that counter-intuitive photos were also rated as memorable photos.
+Their research also discovered that people rated counter-intuitive photos as memorable photos.
 These are the funny, awkward, or weird photos that we encounter that end up challenging the way we view something.

 People In Historical Photos

-Interestingly, going back to the previous post when we discussed how the photos people remember most are historical and family photos.
-We can see how those famous historical photos not only represent a crucial time in history, they are also not photos of landscapes and peaceful people.
-They capture tragic or extremely triumphant human moments.
+Interestingly, famous historical photos that represent crucial times in history usually depict people participating in those historical moments.
+The photos usually either capture a tragic scene or extremely triumphant human achievement.
 They typically focus on a single person or well-known objects such as planet earth.
-I’m sure if you think about your family photos that you can remember off the top of your head, most of them will be of a single person or small group of people experiencing some kind of emotion like amusement, joy, fear, or pride.
+Think about your family photos that you can remember off the top of your head.
+Are those photos of people experiencing some kind of emotion like amusement, joy, fear, or pride.

-I can’t just create a historical photo without traveling all over the world constantly hoping to be at the right time and place.
-But I can take photos of my family and friends that they will remember.
-People love to see people and the things we make.
-To help your photography gain more attention and be more memorable, try photographing people, interesting objects, and counter-intuitive images.
+Generally, people love to see people and the things we make.
+Given these points, to help your photography gain more attention and be more memorable, try photographing people, interesting objects, and counter-intuitive images.

 What do you consider to be the most memorable photo you have ever taken?